DokimiCU/lorebooks/README.md

 # An Example: how to tell your story
 Two questions:
-- if Minetest was the real world, who would you be?
+- If Minetest was the real world, who would you be?
 (Where have you been, seen, built?
 What servers, mods, forums topics...?)
-- How would your story emerge within the Minetest universe (witness?
+- How would your story emerge within the Minetest universe (Witnesses?
 Arrest warrants?
 An autobiography?)

 e.g. I would clearly be a mad scientist (my Self Organizing Systems mod created self-replicating robots and doomsday weapons!)
 So my tale is told over a few books:
  - Various 'research notes': copied from mod documentation, and notes based on testing a mod.
  - The Mysterious Doktor Dokimi: someone trying to figure out who I am.
  - Travels in Ecologia: someone visiting the testing site where I developped my mods.

 The result is a story seen in glimpses, hinting at swirling controversy, conspiracy, and danger.